earthly/website/blog/_posts/2024-02-06-readability.md

 sidebar:
   nav: "thoughts"
 ---
-There is a joke about readability that goes something like this:
+Ever looked at some code and thought, "Wow, that's an ugly messy!"?
+Or maybe you picked up a new programming language and felt right at home?
+It's funny how our gut feelings about code often come down to what we're used to.

+There's this joke I heard once:

 ```
-f(x,y) -> Clear and straightforward - the hallmark of practical programming.
+f(x,y) -> Clear and straightforward - the mark of practical programming.
 f x y -> Acceptable in shell scripting, but a bit odd.
-(f x y) -> Impossibly enigmatic.
+(f x y) -> Impossibly puzzling.
 Approach with caution!
 ```

-I assume this joke was written by Lisp programmers upset that they lose so many programmers just because s-expressions can look odd to the uninitiated.
-But there is some truth to this.
-Readability does have a lot to do with familiarity and if you are familiar with syntax that looks a certain way, then anything else can look foriegn.
+I bet Lisp programmers, who are used to seeing code that looks a bit different, came up with this.
+It's a light-hearted way of saying that what feels "right" in coding is pretty personal.
+But, there's some truth to the idea that readability and familiarity go hand in hand.

-But can we talk about readability outside of familiarity?
-I think we can.
-[Last time](/blog/showboaters) I mentioned that expert readability and begginer approachablity can sometimes be conflict and today I wanted to unpack that.
+But is readability more than just familiarity?
+[Last time](/blog/showboaters) I mentioned that expert readability and beginner approachablity can sometimes be clash and today I wanted to explore this.

-Readability of programming languages can vary, influenced by factors such as syntax complexity, standard library design, and the presence of advanced programming constructs. **These factors all effect beginners and language experts differently and that's what I want to share.
-There are two types of Readability.**
+Many believe that readability is a universal standard, easily recognized and equally applicable to all.
+But that's not the case.
+Readability varies greatly, influenced by syntax, library design, and programming concepts.
+More importantly, it affects beginners and experts differently. **In otherwords, there are, basically, two types of readability—Newcomer Readability and Experienced Readability and they can be in clash.**

 Let's define readability like this: